-Connected Persons Type of Business Relationship

-1. Banpu Public Company Limited (Banpu Plc.)
-Energy 1) A major shareholder with 78.66% shareholding

-2) Three joint directors with the Company are:

-1. Mr. Chanin Vongkusolkit

-2. Mr. Metee Auapinyakul

-3. Mrs. Somruedee Chaimongkol

-3) Two directors who are the executives of Banpu Plc. are:

-1. Mrs. Somruedee Chaimongkol

-2. Dr. Kirana Limpaphayom

-2. Banpu Minerals Company Limited (BMC) Coal trading and investment in coal mining 1) A wholly-owned subsidiary of Banpu plc. and Banpu Plc. whose major shareholder is Banpu Plc.

-2) One joint director with the Company who is also an executive of Banpu Plc. is Mrs. Somruedee Chaimongko

-3. Asian American Coal, Inc. (AACI) Investment in coal mining 1) An indirect wholly-owned subsidiary of Banpu Plc. through BP Overseas Development Company Limited

-2) Two joint directors with the Company are:

-1. Mr. Chanin Vongkusolkit

-2. Mrs. Somruedee Chaimongkol

-3) One of the Company's executives who is a director of AACI is Mr. Pilun Pochanart.
+Connected Persons Type of Business Relationship 1.
+Banpu Public Company Limited Energy 1) A major shareholder with 78.66% shareholding (Banpu Plc.)
+2) Three joint directors with the Company are: 1.
+Mr. Chanin Vongkusolkit 2.
+Mr. Metee Auapinyakul 3.
+Mrs. Somruedee Chaimongkol 3) Two directors who are the executives of Banpu Plc. are: 1.
+Mrs. Somruedee Chaimongkol 2.
+Dr. Kirana Limpaphayom 2.
+Banpu Minerals Company Limited (BMC) Coal trading and investment in coal A wholly-owned subsidiary of Banpu plc. and Banpu Plc whose major shareholder is Banpu Plc. mining One joint director with the Company who is also an executive of Banpu Plc. is Mrs. Somruedee Chaimongko 3.
+Asian American Coal, Inc. (AACI) Investment in coal mining An indirect wholly-owned subsidiary of Banpu Plc. through BP Overseas Development Company Limited 2) Two joint directors with the Company are: 1.
+Mr. Chanin Vongkusolkit 2.
+Mrs. Somruedee Chaimongkol One of the Company's executives who is a director of AACI is Mr. Pilun Pochanart.
 4. Banpu Australia Co.
-Pty Ltd. (BPA) Investment in coal mining 1) An indirect wholly-owned subsidiary of Banpu Plc. through Banpu Singapore Pte.
-Ltd

-in Australia 2) Three joint directors with the Company are:

-1. Mr. Chanin Vongkusolkit

-2. Mrs. Somruedee Chaimongkol

-3. Dr. Kirana Limpaphayom

-5. Banpu Vietnam Limited Liability Company (BPVT) Management advisory service (except the financial, accounting and legal advisory services) 1)
+Pty Ltd. (BPA) Investment in coal mining An indirect wholly-owned subsidiary of Banpu Plc. through Banpu Singapore Pte.
+Ltd in Australia 2) Three joint directors with the Company are: 1.
+Mr. Chanin Vongkusolkit 2.
+Mrs. Somruedee Chaimongkol 3.
+Dr. Kirana Limpaphayom 5.
+Banpu Vietnam Limited Liability Company (BPVT) Management advisory service (except the A wholly-owned subsidiary of Banpu Plc. whose major shareholder is Banpu Plc. financial, accounting and legal advisory services) 2) No joint director One of the Company's executives who is a director of BPVT is Mrs. Bubpachart Meecharoen.

-whose major shareholder is Banpu Plc.

-No joint director

-3) One of the Company's executives who is a director of BPVT is Mrs. Bubpachart Meecharoen.